 To provide theoretical guidance regarding optimal HSA use, I first develop a life-cycle model that incorporates both HSA and 401(k) saving.
 The model delivers a neoclassical benchmark for the MPC.
 Without liquidity constraints, utility maximization entails minimizing the costs to finance the present value of lifetime health care costs.
-The MPC should be zero while people are working because money is fungible.
-Due to the HSA's more generous tax preferences, allowing the HSA to grow until age 65 saves money in the long-run: people are better off reducing their 401(k) contributions to finance current health care expenses, rather than using their HSA to pay for these expenses.
-This strategy results in a smaller 401(k) is less than the value of the increased HSA assets.
+The MPC should be zero while people are working, because money is fungible.
+Due to the more generous tax preferences for HSAs, allowing an HSA to grow until age 65 saves money in the long run: people are better off reducing their 401(k) contributions to finance current health care expenses, rather than using their HSA to pay for these expenses.
+This strategy results in a smaller 401(k) at age 65 than if they withdrew HSA funds immediately, but this loss in the 401(k) is less than the value of the increased HSA assets.
 The intuition is similar to why people with low mortgage rates are often better off not repaying their loan early if they can earn a higher return elsewhere.

-1More precisely, this ratio is technically a "marginal propensity to withdraw."
-For the purposes of this paper, however, it represents the theory-relevant parameter of interest (see Appendix B) and I refer to it as the MPC.
+&lt;sup>1More precisely, this ratio is technically a marginal propensity to withdraw.
+For the purposes of this paper, however, it represents the theory-relevant parameter of interest (see online Appendix B) and I refer to it as the MPC.

 I strongly reject the hypothesis that consumers in this setting use their HSA as self-insurance.
 I estimate an MPC of 0.85 from the HSA, with the lower bound of the 95 percent confidence interval of 0.60.
-Not only is this magnitude high relative to the neoclassical benchmark of zero, but it also exceeds the MPCs estimated from tax rebates (Sahm, Shapiro and Slemrod 2010; Shapiro and Slemrod 2009; Parker et al. 2013), out of liquidity (Gross, Notowidigdo and Wang 2020), regular transfers from the Alaska Permanent Fund (Kueng 2018), or SNAP benefits (Hastings and Shapiro 2018).
+Not only is this magnitude high relative to the neoclassical benchmark of zero, but it also exceeds the MPCs estimated from tax rebates (Sahm, Shapiro, and Slemrod 2010; Shapiro and Slemrod 2009; Parker et al. 2013), out of liquidity (Gross, Notowidigdo, and Wang 2020), regular transfers from the Alaska Permanent Fund (Kueng 2018), or SNAP benefits (Hastings and Shapiro 2018).